DevRhys/voronoianimation/README.md

 # Voronoi Animation

-This is an example of how to create and store Voronoi tessellations in iOS, display those tessellations as overlays of an MKMapView, and most interestingly, how to animate those tessellations when a user drags annotations around the map.
+This is an example of how to create and store 2D Voronoi tessellations in iOS, display those tessellations as overlays of an MKMapView, and most interestingly, how to animate those tessellations when a user drags annotations around the map.
+The core of the project is an iOS-friendly port of an Objective C implementation of Fortune's Algorithm.
+This port will soon move into its own project/pod, leaving this project as an example of its use.

 ## Getting Started

+NOTE: This code runs best on the device - the simulator has a hard time smoothly animating the overlays on the MKMapView.
+It will work on the simulator, it will just feel clunky.

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.